 coördinator dr U.T.R.
-Stahl W. Wiersma MSc lecturer programme Ba Philosophy, Bachelor Exchange Courses phase Bachelor period Semester I a credits 5 EC literature All course literature will be made available via the library • English language format Combined lecture/tutorial assessment Written or oral assignment, essay prerequisites Students should have followed a minimum of one course in social and political philosophy.
+Stahl W. Wiersma MSc lecturer

+literature All course literature will be made available via the library format Combined lecture/tutorial assessment Written or oral assignment, essay prerequisites Students should have followed a minimum of one course in social and political philosophy.
 It is an advantage to have taken a course that discusses the German Idealists (Kant and Hegel).